 - Maintain healthy skin thanks to containing antioxidants and tocopherol.

 - If you use corn oil at such an excessive amount, it can increase the risks of breast cancer as it contains much polyunsaturated fats.

 2. Avocado Oil

-Another oil that can be used to substitute peanut oil is avocado oil, pressed from the avocado pit’s fleshy pulp.
-Like peanut oil, avocado oil is an ideal oil for cooking as its smoke point is at 520degree F.
+Another oil that can be used to substitute peanut oil is top-tier avocado oil used for cooking, which is pressed from the avocado pit’s fleshy pulp.
+Like peanut oil, avocado oil is an ideal oil for cooking as its smoke point is at 520 degrees F.

 - Improve eyesight because of the quantity of lutein in it.

 - Rich in potassium and lecithin, the oil is good for skin and hair growth.

 - Large doses of beta-sitosterol can help lower cholesterol, blood pressure and improve the cardiovascular system.

 - Don’t consume avocado oil if you are allergic to avocado.

 Moreover, olive oil is also considered a peanut oil substitute in making medicine and producing soaps.
 Olive oil comes from the fruit and seeds of olive trees.